Skip to main content

 Turns out, I wasn't.

 I should have stopped immediately and switched to one of my Winsor&Newton Series 7 brushes at that point.
 But do you think I did?
-Oh, no. I forged ahead continuing and compounding the problem several times over.
+Oh, no. I foolishly forged ahead continuing and compounding the problem several times over.
 Which means that today, September 1st, I'll need to redo the faces of several figures before moving onto the next step.
 Grrrrr.

-The phrase 'ass backwards' keeps going through my mind this morning
+The phrase 'ass backwards' keeps going through my mind this morning.

 Stay tuned!